jpconstantineau/pykey/documentation/docs/hardware.md

 ---
 id: hardware
-title: Choosing Hardware
+title: Choosing Hardware Platform
-sidebar_label: Choosing Hardware
+sidebar_label: Choosing Hardware Platform
 ---

 Here is a comparative table to help choose the processor and base hardware to build your keyboard.